gochmank/ClimateChange/docs/index.md

 nav_order: 1
 ---
  ###### smallest heading
- _a list containing the best diets rankes_
+ _a list containing the best diets ranked_
- - vegeterian
+ 1. vegeterian
- - vegan
+ 2. vegan
- - peskatarian
+ 3. peskatarian
- - meat eater :(
+ 4. meat eater :(

  ## a really big heading
 **here is some bold text**